ABI-Tutorials/DTP-Segmentation/source/imagesegmentation.rst

 Task 2
 ======

 Task two is to segment the left ventricle.
 Using the MAP Client application again, load the 'DTP Segmentation Task 2' workflow.
 In this workflow we see five steps there are two image source steps, the heart segmentation step and two point cloud serialisation steps.
-In this workflow we have two image source tips one for the long axis images and another for the short axis images.
+In this workflow we have two image source steps one for the long axis images and another for the short axis images.
 We will also differentiate between the endocardial surface and the epicardial surface of the heart which will result in two separate point clouds.

 When we execute this workflow we are presented with Figure 3.